 Before any big project I always make a demo version.
 For this lesson I prepared a foil sculpture about Christmas Day and sculpted four different things that happened on Christmas Day.
 My co-teacher helped with the brainstorm example and overall the students always enjoy seeing an example project.
 I think it is a great strategy of inspiring your students to challenge themselves and sets the entire class a high standard to strive for.

 As an added POW to impress the open class spectators I thought making a simple instructional video of how to make a foil sculpture would earn us some extra brownie points.
-(Still no word on said brownies) So here is the video the students watched: http://www.youtube.com/watch?v=UDQJr5gF2K8
+(Still no word on said brownies) Here’s a video on how to make foul sculptures: http://www.youtube.com/watch?v=UDQJr5gF2K8

 At first the length of it frightened my co-teacher but it actually turned out that the students were deeply engrossed the entire 2 and-a-half-something minutes.
 I think it was important to show them exactly how long it took me to point out how fast and easy sculpting with foil can be.
 Plus the lengthiness of the video built up drama for the climatic reveal of the end product- a pair of foil men playing basketball!